Abi

 About me

 • Can I live with other dogs?
-Potentially - Abi loves spending time with Ruby, a staff member's spaniel, and they often go on walks together.
-For successful applicants, a meet and greet at our location with their dog and Abi will be required.
-Abi also has a fondness for her toys and may occasionally have a little disagreement with another dog over them.
-However, rest assured that no harm is ever done, it’s all part of normal dog communication.
-Adopters should keep this in mind, especially if their dog also adores toys!
+Potentially - During her time at the sanctuary, Abi enjoyed being with Ruby, a Spaniel belonging to one of our staff members.
+They frequently went for walks together and spent time off lead in our secure paddocks.
+For those who are selected as potential adopters, a meet and greet at our site with their dog and Abi will be necessary.
+Abi has a particular fondness for her toys and may occasionally have minor disagreements with other dogs over them.
+However, there's no need to worry, these interactions are simply part of normal dog communication.
+Adopters should keep this in mind, especially if their own dog is also a toy enthusiast!
+We've observed her playing with toys alongside Ruby, which highlights this behaviour.

 • Can I live with teenagers?
 Yes